SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: SpatialDreamer

 Inspired by previous studies~\cite{cao2023masactrltuning,hertz2022imageeditingcross}, we propose an attention-based temporal interaction learning module that learns the distribution of the feature space from adjacent frames, named TIL.
-Specifically, given latent codes of $N_r$ adjacent images under reference view $z_i^t$, where $i$ = 1, 2, ..., $N_r$ and the latent features of the reference view image $z_r^t$ at the time step $t$, we augment the $z_r^t$ to $aug_r^t$ as:
+Specifically, given latent features of $N_r$ adjacent images under reference view $z_i^t$, where $i$ = 1, 2, ..., $N_r$ and the latent feature of the reference view image $z_r^t$ at the time step $t$, we augment the $z_r^t$ to $aug_r^t$ as:

 where $\lambda \in [0, 1]$ and $\mathrm{Attn}_{i,j}$ defines attention between two latent features $z_i$ and $z_j$.
-This module blends the self-attention of $z_r^t$ with the cross-view attention between $z_r^t$ and each adjacent view $z_i^t$.
+This module blends self-attention of $z_r^t$ in RefinerNet's U-Net block with the cross-view attention between $z_r^t$ and each adjacent view $z_i^t$.
 The cross-view attention aligns the feature of all adjacent frames to the reference view while the self-attention helps each reference image retain distinctiveness.
 The augmented reference feature $aug_r^t$ is then fed into spatial attention layer to assist U-Net network learning.